SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 ~~~~~~~~~~
 {: #dsr title="A Direct Server Return (DSR) scenario."}

 {{dsr}} illustrates a direct server return (DSR) scenario where the anycast IP prefix P3 is only advertised by AS 3 through BGP.
 In this example, AS 3 is the provider of AS 4 and AS 5, AS 4 is the provider of AS 1, AS 2, and AS 5, and AS 2 is the provider of AS 1.
 AS 1 and AS 4 have deployed inter-domain SAV, while other ASes have not.
 When users in AS 2 send requests to the anycast destination IP, the forwarding path is AS 2->AS 4->AS 3.
 The anycast servers in AS 3 receive the requests and tunnel them to the edge servers in AS 1.
 Finally, the edge servers send the content to the users with source addresses in prefix P3.
 The reverse forwarding path is AS 1->AS 4->AS 2.
-Since AS 4 does not receive routing information for prefix P3 from AS 1, EFP-uRPF with algorithm A/B, and all other existing uRPF-based mechanisms at the customer interface of AS 4 facing AS 1 will improperly block the legitimate response packets from AS 1.

-In contrast, if the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware of that the traffic with P3 as source addresses can arrive at the interfaces facing AS 1 and AS 3.
+In this scenario, existing uRPF-based mechanisms will improperly block the legitimate response packets from AS 1 at the customer interface of AS 4 facing AS 1 {{inter-domain-ps}}.
+In contrast, if the inter-domain SAVNET architecture is deployed, AS 1 can communicate the SAV-specific information to AS 4 and AS 4 will be aware that the traffic with P3 as source addresses can arrive at the interfaces facing AS 1 and AS 3.
 As a result, the legitimate response packets with P3 as source addresses from AS 1 can be allowed and the false positive problem can be avoided.

 ### Reflection Attacks {#reflection_attack_customer}